locano-uvg/command-line-clue/game/notebook.md

 *Use this space to record your findings and deductions...*

 Location of the crime is still unknown - the room must have been empty when it happened...
--en houses no hay personas ni objetos
+-en houses no hay personas ni objetos'art room'
 -en cellars no habia nada
 -en el cafe no habia nada
 -en la cocina de la cafeteria de la escuela no habia nada